Archandan35/LexAI/image/design.md

 # UI Layout Analysis – Purchases (Purchase Listing Page)

-> **Context:** This is the **Purchases** listing page of Swipe.
+> **Context:** This is the **Purchases** listing page of   CoreX.
 It is the purchase-side equivalent of the Sales module, used for managing purchase invoices, vendor bills, debit notes, and related procurement records.

 ---